-Forex trading: part-time earnings or a full-fledged business
+Forex trading: part-time earnings or a complete business

-Foreign Exchange (fx) trading is a good alternative or addition to passive investment and stock-market trading.
-Passive deposit on one’s bank account is the simplest type of investment, but it delivers a very low annual return; around 1% depending on the country and bank.
-Profit at stock market, on the other hand, requires thorough market analysis, large capital and long period of time; also the fees are substantial.
+Foreign Exchange (fx) trading is a potential alternative or an addition to passive investment and stock-market trading.
+Passive deposit to a bank account is the simplest type of investment, yielding a very low annual return of around 1% depending on country/bank.
+On the contrary, reasonable profit at stock market requires thorough market analysis, large capital and long period of time; and the fees are substantial.
 Forex trading differs from the above.
-It is an active and systematic business, done solely on trader’s own terms.
-Millions of private investors are making a leaving out of it.
-Forex is the world’s most commonly used trading method, with daily volume of several billions of dollars.
-Nowadays private investors get (with a tiny starting capital) into the same trading environment with largest banks and countries; on same terms and with extremely low fees.
-Trading software is user friendly, it can be downloaded and tested for free.
+It is an active business, done systematically on trader’s own terms.
+Millions of private investors are making a living out of it.
+Forex is the world’s most common trading method, with daily volume of several billions of dollars.
+Nowadays private investors get (with a tiny starting capital) into the same trading environment with banks and countries; on same terms and with extremely low fees.
+Trading software is user-friendly, it can be downloaded and tested for free.
 Forex strategies discussed on this page require maximum 1-3 hours a day, with all the preparations.
-In a proper short term strategy order remains open from few minutes to an hour.
+In a proper short-term strategy order remains open from few minutes to an hour.

 - Methodical investment business, not an “easy money” nor a gamble.
 Well considered, own risk/return decisions.